Azande people: Zande Scheme

+Twenty-first century

 In 2015, conflict between the Azande and the Dinka ethnic group in the city of Yambio, Western Equatoria state led SPLA chief Paul Malong Awan to instruct soldiers to open fire on anyone insubordinate to his directives.
 Awan implemented plans to soothe the situation in the region as ethnic tensions flared.

 Amnesty International documented evidence of war crimes in 2021 as warring factions from the larger Dinka and Nuer ethnic groups attacked the Azande and Balanda Bviri ethnic groups from the Western Equatoria region.
 Additional conflict broke out between Azande and Balanda factions as well.